-Sometimes our careers or daily engagements dictate we relocate.
-The relocation could be international or local.
-However, it is good to understand where you are going, either as a resident or non-resident.
+Sometimes our careers or daily engagements dictate we relocate and it is good to understand the tax implications of where you are going, either as a resident or non-resident.

-One of the most critical things to understand as you shift is the taxation system of where you are going.
+One of the most critical things to understand when relocating is the taxation system of where you are going.
 This will help you plan well, especially in finances.
 Are you considering moving to Spain as a resident or non-resident?

 This article will take you through everything you need to know about the Spanish tax system.
 You will further understand what surrounds tax residency in Spain.
 Payment of taxes in Spain is inevitable for both residents and non-residents, although residence status determines the tax you’re supposed to pay in Spain.